Simple Way to Avoid False Breakouts

 Avoiding False Breakouts

 This tiny tweak can make a big impact on your breakout trading.
 But like always, I recommend making these changes to your strategy in a demo environment before testing them with real money.
-You can sign up for a free demo account here.

 ---Written by Rob Pasche